carichey93/droptime_api_tool/readme.md

 [Link to Additional Documentation](https://droptime.net/api/detail.php?token=eWFtbC9NaXNjL2ltcG9ydFZpZXdwb2ludEl0ZW1zLnlhbWw=)

 <a id="configuration-file-yaml-format"></a>

+## Prerequisites
+Before you begin, ensure you have the following installed:

+- Python 3.6 or later
+- **'requests'** library
+- **'PyYAML'** library
+- **'ruamel.yaml'** library

+These dependencies can be installed using pip:
+'''
+pip install requests PyYAML ruamel.yaml
+'''

 ## Configuration File (YAML format)

 The configuration file is crucial for the Droptime API.
 Structure it in the YAML format as follows: